wxGlade/wxGlade/README.txt

   otherwise you will not be able to generate code and load saved wxg files.
 This seems to be a PyXML bug, see http://sourceforge.net/tracker/?func=detail&atid=106473&aid=573011&group_id=6473

-- I don't know if it works on the Mac (OS X): if you try it on such platform, please let me know if it works.

 - On Windows, selection tags may not be shown properly in some cases.